meirm/askGPT/README.md

     --all         Delete all archived conversations

 ## Summary
-"genie" is a program that allows you to interact with chatgpt on the command line and save the history of your conversation.
+"askGPT" is a program that allows you to interact with chatgpt on the command line and save the history of your conversation.
 At any time you can resume a conversation, create a new one or read the dialog from a previous session.

 Features: